splunk/observability-workshop/docs/dashboards/signalflow.md

     D = data('demo.trans.count').percentile(pct=95).publish(label='D')
     ```

-**SignalFlow** is the analytics language of SignalFx.
+**SignalFlow** is the analytics language of Observability Cloud.
 Among other benefits, it can be used to setup monitoring as code.

 For more info on SignalFlow see [Getting started with SignalFlow](https://docs.signalfx.com/en/latest/getting-started/concepts/analytics-signalflow.html#signalflow-analytics-language){: target=_blank}.